Introduction

 Take a chance, close your eyes and just dream

-Gratitude can also have a positive effect on our mental and physical health.
-It aids as a protective factor against stress and depression (Wood et al., 2008), lead to a positive affect, sleep quality, energy, self-efficacy, and lower cellular inflammation (Mills et al., 2015).
-On neurological level, the more we express gratitude, the more often dopamine releases in our brain (Carter, 2009).
+Gratitude can have a positive effect on our mental and physical health.
+It aids as a protective factor against stress and depression (Wood et al., 2008), leads to a positive affect, sleep quality, energy, self-efficacy, and lower cellular inflammation (Mills et al., 2015).
+On a neurological level, the more we express gratitude, the more often dopamine releases in our brain (Carter, 2009).

 References: